 One of Friends’ fundamental goals is to help restore wildlife habitat in and along the Chicago River.
 Our wildlife projects target species that are at-risk due to habitat degradation and lack of available habitat.
 Many of our efforts have been voyages of discovery, as only a few government agencies are doing this work on any scale in Illinois.
 Check out some of our groundbreaking initiatives below.
-For general information on Chicago River ecology and wildlife, check out our wildlife web pages.
+Learn more about Chicago River ecology and wildlife.

 Working with scientists from the Forest Preserves of Cook County, Friends identified bats as water-dependent species already present in the system whose reproductive success could benefit from help.

 Mother bats and their young are particularly at-risk due to lack of available habitat for communal nursery colonies.
 To date, Friends has installed four maternity colonies to provide additional habitat for these insect-eating species.
-The colonies are 4’x4’x4’, large enough to support thousands of mother bats and their young.
-Six colonies will be installed by the end of the project in 2017.
+The colonies are 4’ x 4’ x 4’, large enough to support thousands of mother bats and their young.
+Six colonies were installed by the end of the project in 2018.

 Working with scientists from the Forest Preserves of Cook County, Friends identified ospreys as a water-dependent species already present in the system whose reproductive success could benefit from help.